csuraparaju/dnn_rs/readme.md

 ## dnn_rs: A Deep Learning Library written in Rust
 A deep learning library written in Rust, structured similary to pytorch.
 This library is still in development and is not yet ready for use.
-The goal library is to provide a high performance deep learning library that is easy to use and understand.
+The goal is to provide a high performance deep learning library that is easy to use and understand.

 ## Features (As of 4/27/2024)
 - Activation Functions: